framer/framer-x-for-teams-docs/content/Colors.md

 tags: ["components"]
 ---

 The Loupe Colors package includes a set of Shared Colors.
-Click here to get a more detailed description of how and when to use each color.
+Visit the homepage to get a more detailed description of how and when to use each color.

 | Color                 | Code      |
 | :-------------------- | :-------- |